drademann/haora/README.md

 ### remove

 Removes a task of a day.
-The task is identified by its starting timestamp, like
+The starting timestamp identifies the task to remove.

 ```shell
 $ haora remove 10:00